Or search by topic

-There are 14 NRICH Mathematical resources connected to Trigonometric functions and graphs, you may find related items under Coordinates, Functions and Graphs.Broad Topics > Coordinates, Functions and Graphs > Trigonometric functions and graphs
+There are 16 NRICH Mathematical resources connected to Trigonometric functions and graphs, you may find related items under Coordinates, functions and graphs.Broad Topics > Coordinates, functions and graphs > Trigonometric functions and graphs

 Can you work out the equations of the trig graphs I used to make my pattern?

 Look at the advanced way of viewing sin and cos through their power series.

 The sine of an angle is equal to the cosine of its complement.
 Can you explain why and does this rule extend beyond angles of 90 degrees?